1900 Galveston hurricane: Galveston

-Few streets in the city escaped wind damage and all streets suffered water damage, with much of the destruction caused by storm surge.
+Few streets escaped wind damage, and all streets suffered water damage, with much of the destruction caused by storm surge.
 All bridges connecting the island to the mainland were washed away, while approximately 15 mi of railroad track was destroyed.
 Winds and storm surge also downed electrical, telegraph, and telephone wires.
 The surge swept buildings off their foundations and dismantled them.
 Many buildings and homes destroyed other structures after being pushed into them by the waves, which even demolished structures built to withstand hurricanes.
-Every home in Galveston suffered damage, with 3,636 homes destroyed.
-Approximately 10,000 people in the city were left homeless, out of a total population of nearly 38,000.
+Every home suffered damage, with 3,636 homes destroyed.
+Approximately 10,000 people were left homeless, out of a total population of nearly 38,000.
 Portrait and landscape artist Verner Moore White who moved from Galveston the day before the hurricane and survived, had his studio and much of his portfolio destroyed.
 The Tremont Hotel, where hundreds of people sought refuge during the storm, was severely damaged.
-All public buildings also suffered damage, including city hall - which was completely deroofed - a hospital, a city gas works, a city water works, and the custom house.
-The Grand Opera House also sustained extensive damage, but was quickly rebuilt.
+James C. Timmins, superintendent of the National Compress Company, who rode out the storm in the hotel and departed Galveston by schooner on September 9, described women and children crowded into the hotel throughout the night, bemoaning the loss of kindred and fortune.
+He reported the wind blowing steadily from the gulf at about 80 miles an hour from 5 o'clock Saturday evening until midnight, and noted that nearly 200 horse and mule carcasses were visible in the bay the following morning but no human bodies.
+The destruction of the waterworks power house and the overflow of saltwater into every cistern in the city created what Timmins called the most serious immediate problem facing survivors: a complete water famine.
+All public buildings also suffered damage, including city hall -which was completely deroofed - a hospital, a city gas works, a city water works, and the custom house.
+The Grand Opera House also sustained extensive damage but was quickly rebuilt.

 Three schools and St. Mary's University were nearly destroyed.
-Many places of worship in the city also received severe damage or were completely demolished.
+Many places of worship received severe damage or were completely demolished.
 Of the 39 churches in Galveston, 25 experienced complete destruction, while the others received some degree of damage.
-During the storm, the St. Mary's Orphans Asylum, owned by the Sisters of Charity of the Incarnate Word, was occupied by 93 children and 10 sisters.
+St. Mary's Orphans Asylum, owned by the Sisters of Charity of the Incarnate Word, was occupied by 93 children and 10 sisters.
 As tides began approaching the property, the sisters moved the children into the girl's dorm, as it was newer and sturdier.
 Realizing they were under threat, the sisters had the children repeatedly sing Queen of the Waves to calm them.
 As the collapse of the building appeared imminent, the sisters used a clothesline to tie themselves to six to eight children.
 The building eventually collapsed.
 Only three of the children and none of the sisters survived.
 The few buildings that survived, mostly solidly built mansions and houses along the Strand District, are today maintained as tourist attractions.